-All employees must disclose and maintain all securities accounts with Charles Schwab & Co., Inc. as required by Company Policies.
-Securities accounts may include, but are not limited to, any securities accounts that belong to you, your spouse, minor children or dependents of you or your spouse, any other person who resides in the same household and to whom you or your spouse provide material support, and any account in which you or your spouse is authorized to trade.
+Schwab personnel must disclose all brokerage accounts.
+Brokerage accounts may include, but are not limited to, any securities accounts that belong to you, your spouse or spousal equivalent, minor children or dependents of you or your spouse, any other person who resides in the same household and to whom you or your spouse provide material support, and any account in which you or your spouse is authorized to trade.